 You will need a lump sum of money in your bank account in order to satisfy the Canadian immigration officials that you can support yourself while job searching once in the country.
 The amount depends on your country; refer back to the Immigration website for the exact amount (for Brits, it’s $2500).
 To prove this amount to the officials, you will need to show a recent bank statement.
 I was not asked on my first arrival to Canada, but was when activating my second IEC visa.

 Looking for work before you arrive in Canada

 You may be thinking about trying to organise work before you even arrive in Canada.
 Yes, this is possible, but it’s not easy and personally I don’t advise it.
-Certainly do some research and enquiring before you leave your home country to see what’s out there, but I honestly wouldn’t try too hard.
+Certainly do some research and networking (LinkedIn is good for this) before you leave your home country to see what’s out there, but I honestly wouldn’t try too hard.
 Unless it’s a very specific and professional job that you’re qualified for, there it is unlikely that a Canadian employer would be interested in you while you are still thousands of miles away in a different country.
 See it from their perspective; there are Canadians looking for work in the country here and now, and there’s always the worst-case scenario, you might chicken out last minute, or get rejected at immigration.
 There are some exceptions (see below), sure, but on the whole, I’d wait until you arrive.

 I’ve found that Canadian job seeking is as much about networking as it is about qualifications and experience.
 If you know someone who knows someone who is advertising for help, then you’ve a much better chance of getting in there.